+I’m not a runner, but I can make one.
 I used to run track and cross country in middle school and high school.
 I actually ran a 5:09 mile once (with the help of some downhill portions of a course and the fact that I was like 80 lbs).
 It happened once and never again (I usually clocked in between 6:20 and 7:10).
 But those days are gone (due partially to an ankle injury but mostly to laziness).
 Now I only run when I’m being chased.
 Or when I lose track of the baby.
 But making a runner?
 That I can do.
 You guys actually got a sneak peek of my recent runner creation in this picture from Clara’s party:

 And let me tell you, it was child’s play compared to my big quilt project (nothing like a little confidence-building quick & easy sewing project to get your sew-mentum up).
 Yes, I just made a sewing pun for my mom.
 Happy birthday Momma (it’s tomorrow)!
 Anyway, here’s how it went.
 First I sorted through all of the leftover fabrics from Clara’s weekly photo project and picked four that I liked together (for a sort of cheerful and happy-go-lucky mixed & matched effect).